softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_SecurityModule750/activatePublicPort.md

 ---
 title: "activatePublicPort"
-description: "<b>Note:</b> All error handling and parameter documentation is referencing behavior available on January 4th, 2019.

-<h... "
+description: "Activate a server's public network interface to the maximum available speed.
+This operation is an alias for [[SoftLayer_... "
 layout: "method"
 tags:
     - "method"